 Significance and Use

-Eddy-current examination is a nondestructive method of locating surface discontinuities in a product.
+5.1 Eddy current instrumentation provides timely and useful information regarding the acceptability of copper and aluminum rod for quality control purposes, as well as providing for early warning that unacceptable rod is being produced.
+Eddy current testing is a nondestructive method of locating surface discontinuities in a product.
 Signals can be produced by discontinuities located on the surface of the rod.
-Since the density of eddy-currents decreases nearly exponentially as the distance from the surface increases, deep-seated defects may be undetected.
+Since the density of eddy currents decreases nearly exponentially as the distance from the surface increases, deep-seated defects may be undetected.

-Some indications obtained by this practice may not be relevant to product quality.
-For example, a signal may be caused by minute flaws or irregularities, by anomalies in the material, or by other factors such as operator error, or a combination thereof, that are not detrimental to the end use of the product.
-Nonrelevant indications can mask unacceptable discontinuities.
-On the other hand, relevant indications are those that may result from nonacceptable discontinuities and should be determined by agreement between the user and the supplier.
+5.2 Some indications obtained by this practice may not be relevant to product quality.
+For example, a signal may be caused by minute flaws or irregularities, by anomalies in the material, or a combination thereof, that are not detrimental to the end use of the product.
+Nonrelevant indications, referred to as “noise,” can mask unacceptable discontinuities.
+On the other hand, relevant indications are those that may result from unacceptable discontinuities and should be determined by agreement between the user and the supplier.
 Any indication that is believed to be irrelevant shall be regarded as unacceptable until it is demonstrated by reexamination or other means to be nonrelevant.

-1.1 This practice covers the procedures that shall be followed in electromagnetic (eddy-current) examination of copper redraw rods for detecting discontinuities or imperfections of a severity likely to cause failure or markedly impair surface quality of the rod.
-These procedures are applicable for continuous lengths of redraw rod in diameters from ¼ to 13/8 in.
+1.1 This practice covers the procedures that shall be followed in electromagnetic (eddy current) examination of copper and aluminum redraw rods for detecting discontinuities or imperfections of a severity likely to cause failure or markedly impair surface quality of the rod.
+These procedures are applicable for continuous lengths of redraw rod in diameters from 1/4 to 13/8 in.
 (6.4 to 35 mm) suitable for further fabrication into electrical conductors.

-1.3 The procedures described in this practice are based on methods for making use of stationary encircling annular test coil systems.
+1.3 The procedures described in this practice are based on methods for making use of differential or absolute stationary encircling annular test coil systems.